Blynx03/MasterMind-v3/README.md

 # Mastermind Game

 Welcome to the Mastermind Game!
-This command-line program offers a fun and challenging experience as you attempt to crack the secret code.
+This program offers a fun and challenging experience as you attempt to crack the secret code.
 The game consists of different levels, each with its own set of rules and challenges.

 ## Table of Contents